Muterra/py_daemoniker/docs/api-1-daemons.rst

     .. versionadded:: 0.1

     The function used to actually perform daemonization.
-It may be called directly, but is intended to be used within the ``Daemonizer`` context manager, as detailed above.
+It may be called directly, but is intended to be used within the :class:`Daemonizer` context manager.

     .. warning::

-        When used directly, all code prior to ``daemonize()`` will be repeated by the daemonized process.
-It is best to limit all pre-``daemonize`` code to import statements.
-If you want to run setup code, use the context manager.
+        When used directly, all code prior to ``daemonize()`` will be repeated by the daemonized process on Windows systems.
+It is best to limit all pre-``daemonize`` code to import statements, global declarations, etc.
+        If you want to run specialized setup code, use the :class:`Daemonizer` context manager.

     .. note::